-You can always choose to pressure can bacon for yourself.
-Bexar Prepper walks you through the entire process here in her video.
-You can also find printed instructions at Backwoods Home Magazine.
-While this process isn’t approved by the people who tend to approve of canning techniques – you can find an approved method of canning meat chunks here.
+In addition, you can always choose to pressure-can bacon for yourself.
+Bexar Prepper walks you through the entire process in her simple-to-follow tutorial video.
+You can also find printed instructions in Backwoods Home Magazine.
+While this process isn’t approved by the people who tend to approve of canning techniques – you can always just search for an approved method of canning meat chunks online.

 You can make bacon at home, and have it last months at room temperature without worry if you follow the proper process.
-This curing method might be more than you want to tackle for Sunday’s breakfast, but if you want to learn proper meat preservation techniques, this one save’s your bacon every time!
+This curing method might be more than you want to tackle for Sunday’s breakfast.
+However, if you want to learn proper meat preservation techniques, this one will save your bacon every time!

-- if the power goes out? (fire up the grill and cook you up a mess of bacon!)
+- if the power goes out? (fire up the grill and cook up a mess of bacon)

 - you do have a generator to keep things going if the power does go out?

 - I just forgot to pay my electricity bill this month.

 - a hoard of zombies comes and steals my bacon (that’s for another post).

 Further Recommendations when Storing Bacon for Long-term Food Storage at Home